What is myFSU?

 If I change my mind about letting someone see a certain category of information, can I revoke his or her access to the category?

 Yes.
 You can revoke someone's access to any category at any time.
 Access the system in the same way you did to initially establish delegate access (see the How do I establish delegated access?
 FAQ above).
-Clear the check boxes corresponding to the informational categories to which you want to remove the delegate's access.
+Clear the check boxes corresponding to the informational categories to which you want to remove the delegate's access and click Save.
 An email is sent to the delegate informing him or her of the change in ability to access your information.

 How does a university staff member know what information he or she can discuss with my delegate(s)?